Vincent-LAMBERT/inkscape-microgestures/docs/experiment-help-interface.md

 Finally, to make the smartwatch application usable, you need to import as drawables the PNG files in the `output/smartwatch-export` folder.

-## License
+### License
 Except for the `cairosvgmg` folder, which is a copy of the `cairosvg` library, this project is licensed under the MIT License.
 The `cairosvgmg` folder contains the source code of the `cairosvg` library, which is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).
-You can find the full license text in the `cairosvgmg/LICENSE` file.
+You can find its full license text in the `cairosvgmg/LICENSE` file.

+The MIT License of this project as a whole can be found at the root folder of the project.